 - 2 green onion/scallion (2 green onion = 15 g or 0.5 oz)

 - 1 clove garlic (minced)

 - 1 inch ginger (1" = 2.5 cm) (fresh, grated)

-- Heat the oil in a large non-stick frying pan over medium high heat.
+Heat the oil in a large non-stick frying pan over medium high heat.
 When the pan is hot, place the gyoza in a single layer, flat side down (in two rows or in a circular shape).

-- Immediately cover with a lid and steam the gyoza for about 3 minutes or until most of the water evaporates.
+Add ¼ cup of water to the pan.
+Immediately cover with a lid and steam the gyoza for about 3 minutes or until most of the water evaporates.

-- For the dipping sauce, combine the sauce ingredients in a small plate and mix all together.
-Serve the gyoza with dipping sauce.
+Transfer to a plate and serve with dipping sauce.
+For the dipping sauce, combine the sauce ingredients in a small plate and mix all together.

 Gyoza wrappers: Homemade recipe, click here.